apache/nuttx/configs/sama5d3x-ek/README.txt

     You will not that the system comes up immediately because there is not need to scan the volume in this case..

-    The NSH 'mkfatfs' command can be used to format a FATfile system on NAND.
+    The NSH 'mkfatfs' command can be used to format a FAT file system on NAND.

       nsh> mkfatfs /dev/mtdblock0